-Let's make a vegetarian eggplant lasagna with one caveat: NO noodles!
+Let's make a vegetarian eggplant lasagna recipe with one caveat: NO lasagna noodles!
 We just want luscious eggplant slices, roasted until they are melty and creamy inside.

 We're going to use my homemade tomato sauce recipe as a base, and layer with a blend of cheeses!